Black Hills Quilt Show

 There were 460 quilts registered in 2023, including 140 judged quilts.

-Special Exhibits: These quilts highlighted some of the activities of the Black Hills Quilters Guild.
-Additional special exhibits were shown in the Black Hills Quilters Guild ...
+Special Exhibits: These quilts highlight some of the activities of the Black Hills Quilters Guild.
+Additional special exhibits will be shown in the Black Hills Quilters Guild ...
 In Action room.

-- BHQG Photo Inspiration Challenge was open to guild members.
+- BHQG 50th Anniversary Challenge is open to guild members.
+(More information under the Members Menu.)

 Raffle Quilt and Raffle Basket

-There was a Raffle Quilt and and five Raffle Baskets at the 2023 show.
-These baskets contained quilt fabric, patterns, notions and supplies and maybe a few surprises.
+There will be a Raffle Quilt and and several Raffle Baskets at the 2024 show.
+These baskets contain quilt fabric, patterns, notions and supplies and maybe a few surprises.

 Silent Auction for Monument Health Hospice House

-The following vendors were at the 2023 show.
+The following vendors plan to be at the 2024 show.

-- Bent Pine Woodcraft - Wood-handled seam rippers, quilt hangers and racks, ruler holders, miscellaneous
+- Bent Pine Woodcraft - Wood-handled seam rippers, quilt hangers and racks, finger presses, miscellaneous

 - Creative Dimensions - A-1 longarm machines and supplies, wide backs, wool, bolted fabric

-- Fracked Out Woodcraft - Fractal burned wood products, laser engraved wood products
+- Fracked Out Woodcraft - Fractal-burned and laser-engraved wood products, clappers, finger pressers

-- Little Willow Traders - furniture items made with old quilts, hangers, fabric shelf
+- Little Willow Traders - repurposed quilts for furniture & house items

 - Merry Moose Quilt Shoppe - Minky, kits, accessories, holiday and cabin prints

-- Piece By Piece - Quilt themed clothing and household items
+- Piece By Piece - Quilted shirts and jackets, vintage quilts, linens, etc.

-- Sweet On You - Homemade chocolates and other confections
+- Sweet On You - Truffles, beverage bombs, spices, cake pops and homemade confections

 - The Country Shoppe - Button rugs and hand-crafted decor, holiday decor, dolls